RMerl/asuswrt-merlin/README-merlin.txt

 * Display active connections *
-There is a new page under System Log called "Connections".
+There is a new tab under System Log called "Connections".
 This page will list the currently tracked network connections.
 You can enable name resolution for IPs on the Tools menu, under "Other Settings".
 Note that name resolution can